Cornplanter Medal

 Cornplanter Medal as first struck by Tiffany in 1904.

-The Cornplanter Medal was named for the Iroquois chief Cornplanter and is an award for scholastic and other contributions to the betterment of knowledge of the Iroquois people.
-It was initiated by University of Chicago anthropologist Frederick Starr with seed money from nine associates in order to engrave and print sketches of Iroquois games and dances.
+The Cornplanter Medal is an award for scholastic and other contributions to the betterment of knowledge of the Haudenosaunee people.
+Named for the Seneca chief Cornplanter, the award was initiated by University of Chicago anthropologist Frederick Starr with seed money from nine associates in order to engrave and print sketches of Haudenosaunee games and dances.
 Starr had two main goals while he planned the medal:

-One, he wanted to recognize and award the people who were contributing to research and knowledge of the Iroquois.
+One, he wanted to recognize and award the people who were contributing to research and knowledge of the Haudenosaunee.

-Two, he intended to prove that the tribe, contrary to some academic opinion, had artisans that showed abilities of a "true artist", by presenting and preserving the art of the Iroquois youth Jesse Cornplanter.
+Two, he intended to prove that the tribe, contrary to some academic opinion, had artisans that showed abilities of a "true artist", by presenting and preserving the art of the Haudenosaunee youth Jesse Cornplanter.

 The medal was endowed through sales of the publication of the sketches in the booklet Iroquois Indian Games and Dances (c.
 1903).
 The young artist of the sketches was credited as "Jesse Cornplanter, Seneca Indian Boy".

 First presented in 1904 by the Cayuga County Historical Society in Auburn NY, it was awarded every two years to people who fall into one or more of the following classes: